-In all assessed work, subject teachers align the various strands of the subject's objectives with the descriptors of each achievement level eAssessment eAssessments take place at the end of MYP 5 and final grades are recorded on the MYP certificate.
+In all assessed work, subject teachers align the various strands of the subject's objectives with the descriptors of each achievement level.

 For years 4 and 5 of the MYP, the published criteria and levels of achievement descriptors are used for all assessments.
-These descriptors are modified to be developmentally appropriate for younger students.
+These descriptors are modified (task-specific criteria) to be developmentally appropriate for younger students.
 In MYP 2 and 3, the interim objectives for year 3 are used as a guide for modifications.
 In MYP 1 the interim objectives for year 1 are used as a guide for modifications.